cml-classroom/geog4-6300-lab-6-Nanceegithub/Lab-6_regression.md

 did it change from the univariate models you created in Q4 (if at all)?
 What do the R2 and F-statistic values tell you about overall model fit?*

-{The multivariate regression model reveals significant relationships between NDVI and the selected predictors.
-Max temperature has a negative association with NDVI (β=−0.0117= -0.0117β=−0.0117, p \< 2e-16), rainfall has a positive association (β=8.469×10−7= 8.469 ^{-7}β=8.469×10−7, p \< 2e-16), population shows a smaller but positive effect (β=2.862×10−7= 2.862 ^{-7}β=2.862×10−7, p = 0.00627), and elevation also positively influences NDVI (β=1.233×10−4= 1.233 ^{-4}β=1.233×10−4, p = 1.46e-11).
-Compared to the univariate models, the magnitudes of the coefficients for max temperature, rainfall, and population decreased, reflecting shared variability among predictors, while the effect of elevation remained stable.
-The model explains approximately 64% of the variation in NDVI (R2=0.6397R^2 = 0.6397R2=0.6397, adjusted R2=0.6376R^2 = 0.6376R2=0.6376), indicating a strong overall fit.
-The significant F-statistic (F=315.5F = 315.5F=315.5, p \< 2.2e-16) confirms the predictors collectively explain substantial variation in NDVI, with rainfall and max temperature having the strongest impacts, while population and elevation contribute smaller but meaningful effects.}
+{The multivariate regression model identifies significant relationships between NDVI and the selected predictors such as ncluding maximum temperature,(maxtemp_20_med), rainfall (rain_20_sum), water percentage, (water_20_pct), and elevation (elev_med).
+Maximum temperature shows a negative association, with NDVI decreasing by 0.0117 units for each 1°C increase (p \< 2e-16).
+Rainfall has a positive effect, where NDVI increases by 0.00008469% for each additional millimeter of rainfall (p
+\< 2e-16).
+Population density contributes a smaller positive effect, with NDVI increasing by 2.862 × 10⁻⁷ units per additional person per square kilometer (p = 0.00627).
+Elevation also positively influences NDVI, with a small increase of 0.0001233 units for every 1-meter rise in elevation (p = 1.46e-11).
+Compared to the univariate models, the coefficients for maximum temperature, rainfall, and population are slightly reduced, reflecting shared variability among predictors, while the effect of elevation remains consistent.The model explains approximately 64% of the variance in NDVI (R² = 0.6397, Adjusted R² = 0.6376), indicating a strong overall fit.
+The significant F-statistic (F = 315.5, p \< 2.2e-16) confirms that the predictors collectively account for substantial variation in NDVI.
+Among the predictors, maximum temperature and rainfall have the strongest impacts, while population and elevation contribute smaller but meaningful effects.
+Presenting the coefficients in real-world units clarifies their relevance and improves interpretability.}

 **Question 7** *Use a histogram and a map to assess the normality of residuals and any spatial autocorrelation.
 Summarise any notable